 This refers to deleting a CCi entry.
 Here is how to do this;

-STEP 1: Click on the ‘DELETE’ button of the CCi entry as in fig. 18.6a.
+STEP 1: Click the ‘DELETE’ button for the CCi entry, as in fig. 18.6a.

 (fig. 18.6a)